liminalfeeling/uTor/README.md

 Keep in mind the following:

-- This code is not made to be secure or even stable, it is a PoC that needs proof-reading.. that being said i did right tests for it in my CI, and I have used this code extensively in small projects.. that have run for weeks!
-I even made a Tor wardialer that would scrape various sources for onion links, try them and dump the html, it was 120kb!
-Pretty cool eh?
+- This code is not made to be secure or even stable.. or even well written.
+It is a PoC that needs proof-reading.. that being said i did right tests for it in my CI, and I have used this code extensively in small projects.. that have run for weeks!

 - This code unfortunately has had nearly all comments removed by a script i wrote for a jenkins pipeline.